moodle/devdocs/docs/apis/plugintypes/customfield/index.md

 </details>

-A course custom field plugin requires two _controller_ classes:
+A custom field plugin requires two _controller_ classes:

 - a _field_ controller, which describes the field itself; and
-- a _data_ controller, which describes with interface within the context of the course page.
+- a _data_ controller, which describes with interface within the context of the instance (i.e. course).

 ### Field Controller